damaru2/ankigenbot/README.md

 + Generate the cards with the front/back fields swapped with `/swap`.
 Definition is front by default.

 + Include the pronunciation of the word in the flashcard with `/ipa`.
-Deactivated by default.
+Disabled by default.

 ---